emnh/mantary-platformer/README.md

 # mantary-platformer
 Mantary Platformer: A finite scroller

+# Time management

+A fireball can fire every 250ms let's say.
+Do we specify 250ms in terms of recharge game ticks * ms per tick or performance.now()?
+For determinism let's do the former.

+Can we speed up the game?
+Changing the number of ms per tick shouldn't slow down the game.
+We should interpolate between frames using requestAnimationFrame.
+But there should be a way to slow time, for fun, and maybe we'll have an effect in the game that does that.

 # Entity: game object

 An entity is a game object that has a position, a velocity, and a bounding box.